Structure of the Hong Kong Police Force: Service Quality Wing

 Service Quality Wing is responsible for spearheading initiatives to improve services provided to force customers both external and internal.
 The wing comprises three branches: Performance Review, Research and Inspections, and Complaints and Internal Investigations (C&II).
 The Wing is responsible for implementing the force strategy on 'service quality' which aims at promoting efficiency, effectiveness, and economy, whilst pursuing continuous improvement.
 The C&II Branch which includes the Complaints Against Police Office (CAPO) oversees the investigation and successful resolution of all complaints made both externally and internally against members of the force.
 The work of CAPO is closely monitored by the Independent Police Complaints Council to ensure that all complaints against police officers and traffic wardens are fully and impartially investigated.
 The findings of CAPO are then endorsed by the IPCC subject to their queries which is not rare after the enactment of IPCC Ordinance in 2009.

 Finance, Administration & Planning ("E" Department)

 Finance Wing is responsible for the financial management, stores, and internal audit of the Force.
 Administration Wing is responsible for civilian staff, force establishment matters, and the management of the Police Museum.

 The Planning and Development Branch (P&D) coordinates strategic thinking and planning on options for the operational policing of Hong Kong into the foreseeable future.
-It is responsible for maintaining and modernizing the police estate and for running projects for the construction of new police buildings/facilities.
+It is responsible for maintaining and modernising the police estate and for running projects for the construction of new police buildings/facilities.

 National Security ("NS" Department)

 The National Security Department deals with acts of sedition, terrorism, secession and collusion with foreign organizations.
 It was created in 2020 through the passing of the Hong Kong National Security Law.
-Officers in the department work closely with (but independent from) Chinese agents from the Hong Kong office of the Ministry of State Security.
+Officers in the department work closely with (but independent from) agents from the Hong Kong office of the Ministry of State Security.